 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21277):

-An HE STA shall follow the rules in 11.40 (VHT BSS operation) for channel selection, determining scanning requirements, channel switching, NAV assertion and antenna indication when operating in 5 GHz unless explicitly stated otherwise in Clause 26.
-An HE STA shall additionally follow the rules in 26.17.2 (HE BSS operation in the 6 GHz band) for scanning and operation in the 6 GHz band.
+An HE STA follows the rules in 11.40 (VHT BSS operation) for channel selection, determining scanning requirements, channel switching, NAV assertion and antenna indication when operating in the 5 GHz and 6 GHz band unless explicitly stated otherwise in Clause 26.
+An HE STA shall additionally follow the rules in 26.17.2 (HE BSS operation in the 6 GHz band) for scanning and operation in the 6 GHz band.(#21277)

 An HE STA shall follow the rules in 11.16 (20/40 MHz BSS operation) for channel selection, determining scanning requirements, channel switching, NAV assertion when operating in 2.4 GHz unless explicitly stated otherwise in Clause 26.